 If you’re like many Western consumers, you’ve probably taken supplements at least a few times in your life.
 Whether it’s zinc tablets to fend off a cold, or fish oil pills to keep your joints from getting creaky, you may already have a few trusty picks in your cabinet.
 Most people know about the positive effects of popular supplements.
 But what about the health benefits of ashwagandha?
 As you’re about to find out, there are quite a few.
 Who knows – this plant-based remedy could turn out to be something you never knew you needed!

-If you love the power of plants, check out the plant-based superfoods kit below and read this post about the benefits of a plant-based diet.
+If you love the power of plants, check out this post about the benefits of a plant-based diet.

 Health benefits of ashwagandha according to Ayurvedic medicine

 Ashwagandha isn’t one of those plants you’re likely to find growing in a friend’s backyard.
-It’s actually native to India, where many ashwagandha supplements are still sourced from.
-Western consumers have become aware of its benefits over the past few years, but ashwagandha has been a part of Ayurvedic traditions for centuries.
+It’s actually native to India, where many ashwagandha supplements are still sourced.
+Western consumers have become aware of its benefits in recent years, but ashwagandha has been part of Ayurvedic traditions for centuries.
 The primary benefits of ashwagandha are said to be reducing stress and promoting sleep.
 Ayurvedic medicine also recommends it for things like longevity, strength, and male sexual wellness.

 What is ashwagandha generally used for?

 Longevity and strength are great, but modern consumers generally want something more specific.
-Both scientific research and anecdotal accounts have given us a lot more information on what to expect when you take ashwagandha.
+Both scientific research and anecdotal accounts have given us a lot more information about what to expect when taking ashwagandha.
 There’s still much more to learn, especially on the scientific side of things.
 We know that most users report experiencing the following effects:

 Sounds pretty great, right?
 As it turns out, all of these problems can have something in common – chronically elevated cortisol.
 That won’t always be the issue, but if it is, balancing cortisol levels could be one of the best things you could do to improve your health.